Kristin Krammer

-Kristin Krammer (born 24 May 2002) is an Austrian footballer who plays as a goalkeeper for 1.
-FC Nürnberg and the Austria women's national team.
+Kristin Krammer (born 24 May 2002) is an Austrian footballer who plays as a goalkeeper for Damallsvenskan club Malmö FF, on loan from Sturm Graz and the Austria women's national team.

 Club career

 Krammer has played for Carinthians Spittal, SKN St. Pölten and Neulengbach in Austria.

 International career

 Krammer made her senior debut for Austria on 23 February 2021 in a 1–0 friendly win over Slovakia.